Ismail1500/Travel-Tours-project/README.md

 To get started with this project:

-1. Clone this repository: `git clone https://github.com/your-username/travel-and-tour-website.git`
+1. Clone this repository: `git clone https://github.com/Ismail1500/Travel-Tours-project.git`
 2. Open the `index.html` file in your preferred web browser.
-3. Explore the different sections of the website, including destinations, tour packages, and contact form.
+3. Explore the different sections of the website, including destinations, tour packages, and contact forms.
 4. Customize the content in the HTML files to add your own travel destinations and tour details.

 ## Customization